Greetings from JDI

 - JDI with our member programs was invited to be a key partner in a national conversation about new health care screening standards for sexual assault and domestic violence.

-We are embarking on our 6th statewide White Ribbon Day Campaign.
+We are embarking on our 7th statewide White Ribbon Day Campaign in 2014.
 We have brought men and boys of good heart to the center of our prevention strategy to build new social norms in our work to end violence against women.

 None of these efforts happen without the generous support of private individuals such as you.
 Almost 70% of JDI’s annual budget must be raised each year.
 More than ever, we need your contributions to ensure that: